Vystel/shapez2-solver/README.md

 # shapez2-solver
-A web-based tool to help players of Shapez 2 find optimal solutions for creating complex shapes from basic components.
+A web-based tool to help players of Shapez 2 find a sequence of operations to transform starting shapes into a target shape.

 ## How to Use
 1. Enter your target shape code (e.g., `WuSuRuSu`)
-2. Configure which base shapes/colors you have available to match your in-game resources.
+2. Configure which starting shapes you have available to match your in-game resources.
-3. Click "Calculate Solution" to get step-by-step instructions that can be used to generate a graph using the ShapeBot operation graph command.
-(This will be integrated into the website in the future.)
+3. Click "Solve" to find a sequence of operations to transform starting shapes into a target shape.
+For now, this will generate code that can be used to generate a graph using the ShapeBot operation graph command, but this will be integrated into the website in the future.

 ## Example
 Input: `WuSuRuSu`